chrmzn/RepData_PeerAssessment1/PA1_template.md

 ## 6 weekday 2.0943396     2.0943396
 ```

-Similar to before we aggregate by date and get a sum of the total imputed steps for the day
+Similar to before we aggregate by date and get a sum of the total imputed steps for the day.

 ```r